Robotics-BUT/Brno-Urban-Dataset/README.md

 ## Known Bugs

-  - some IR frames are misordered
+  - some IR frames in recording session no. 1 are misordered

 ## Attribution